Wrand3/kickstarter-analysis/README.md

 Performing analysis on Kickstarter data to uncover trends.

 For this project, we have Louise an up and coming playwright.
 Louise wants to start a crowdfunding campaign to help fund her play, Fever.
 She is estimating a budget of over $10000, with the database that we have been presented, we want to share meaningful insights so she can make the best decision.
-With the help of Kickstarter data analytics, we count with a database with a vast range of crowdfunding categories, considering international markets from 2009 to 2017.
+With the help of Kickstarter data analytics, we count with a database with a vast range of crowdfunding categories, considering international markets from 2009 to 2017.  [kickstarter-analysis](kickstarter-analysis.xlsx)

 First, let's consider time, or more specifically, whether the length of a campaign makes a difference in determining its success.
 We would like to know if a shorter or longer campaign is more effective, or if there is a certain time of year when campaigns tend to be more successful

 ![outcomes_based_on_launch_date](outcomes_based_on_launch_date.png)